The Aussie Titles wrapped up yesterday in Queensland. Here’s how it went down for one of the most competitive paddling nations on the planet.

 Titou actually lives much closer to Australia than France (at least the France you’re probably thinking of).
 He grew up and still resides on the tiny pacific island of New Caledonia, a semi-autonomous region of France (the island actually voted against full independence earlier this month).
 New Cal is just a three hour direct flight from Queensland, which makes it a lot easier for Titou to visit the Aussie Titles than the French.

-Boothy was the top Australian today, which earns him the national title after his disappointing fourth-place finish in yesterday’s surf race.
-James Casey impressed again to back up the national title he won yesterday, with NSP’s Ty Judson right on his tail until the end.
+Boothy was the top Australian yesterday, which earns him the national title after his disappointing fourth-place finish in the surf race.
+James Casey impressed again to back up the national title he won two days ago, with NSP’s Ty Judson right on his tail until the end.

 The contest was a 20km battle that included an ocean/downwind stretch before finishing in the flat waters of Currumbin Creek–a paddling mecca that has produced a disproportional percentage of the world’s top paddlers over the years.